 Educating tomorrow’s workforce

-The University of South Carolina plays a pivotal role in advancing the state’s economy, forging partnerships with leading industries and helping to develop leaders who are filling the state’s growing needs in health care, information technology, advanced manufacturing and many other areas.
+The University of South Carolina plays a pivotal role in advancing the state’s economy, forging partnerships with leading industries and helping to develop leaders who are filling the state’s growing needs in key sectors.

 - The university is helping to retain the state’s most promising students with the nation’s best Honors College.

-- UofSC is developing the state’s future knowledge workers: 55 percent of all research-sector degrees in the state are awarded by the University of South Carolina.
+- The university is developing the state’s future knowledge workers: 55 percent of all research-sector degrees in the state are awarded by the University of South Carolina.

 Building stronger communities

-Throughout the state, UofSC is working to build stronger communities by improving individual access to health care, addressing the state’s teacher shortage and researching ways to solve complex public health challenges.
+Throughout the state, the university is working to build stronger communities by improving individual access to health care, addressing the state’s teacher shortage and researching ways to solve complex public health challenges.